wafaa-abdel-massih/MemoryGame/README.md

 This is a simple game built to test a users memory.
 There's a deck of cards with different icons.
 ![snippet](img/game.png)

+## How to Play
+Load this link in your browser https://wafaa-abdel-massih.github.io/MemoryGame/

 ## Challenge
 Match cards in less time with less moves.